HasanEfeAksoy/hasanbly/README.md

   <br>
   You have to use == != &lt&lt &gt&gt &lt= &gt= and must use variable (not pure values) and use ELSE:&ltpure number&gt
   <br>
-  IMPORTANT: you have to string-string and int-int when using == or !=. but if using &lt&lt &gt&gt &lt= &gt= you have to input parameters just int-int.
+  IMPORTANT: you have to string-string or int-int or double-double when using == or !=. but if using &lt&lt &gt&gt &lt= &gt= you have to input parameters just int-int/double or double-double/int.
   <br>
   <br>
   <i>